 · The number of inbound trips to Marple, on weekdays, seems to be relatively low, with the main flow being trips to Marple Hall High School and Marple College;

 · 64% of journeys counted on the survey days were from Marple with the remainder from Rose Hill;

 · The number of people taking cycles on trains is low; and

 · On the survey day 88% of trains were less than 5 minutes late but less than 40% were on time.

 Overall usage on the survey days has increased by 8% since 2015, with Rose Hill growing more rapidly than Marple.
 Punctuality has not improved compared to previous years.

 The results indicate that more people are returning later from Manchester than in previous years, perhaps because of the better evening service.
 However Rose Hill still suffers from a very early finish, with the last departure from Manchester at 21.09.
 The improved Sheffield service seems to have had little impact so far, perhaps due to the wider problems Northern has been experiencing

 What do we want? - new waiting room ... when do we want it?
 Now!

-We have secured grants to allow consultants to come up with a plan.
-They will be beavering away in summer 2017 to come up with a solution.
+We have completed one study and secured grants to allow consultants to refine these plans.
+They will be beavering away in summer 2019.
 Contact us if you have any ideas.